Siddharth-Jaswal/PDF-GAN/README.md

 ## GAN-Based Density Learning

-Instead of fitting a parametric distribution, we train a Generative Adversarial Network to learn the distribution of ( z ).
+Instead of fitting a parametric distribution, we train a Generative Adversarial Network to learn the distribution of $z$.

 ### GAN Architecture